 I grew up with both parents involved in law enforcement.
 My daddy was a Greenwood Police Officer and later a GPD Detective, and my mother was a State Parole Officer.
 My Great-grandfather was retired from the Greenwood Police Department by the time I was born.
 My aunt married a policeman.
 Most all of our family friends were also involved in law enforcement in some capacity or another.
 Some of them still are.
-My husband is involved in law enforcement.
-Many of our friends are too.
+My husband is a law enforcement officer.
+Many of our closest friends are too.
 I have been on a local board that is heavily involved with law enforcement for several years now.
 So, in a sense, my heart bleeds blue.

 I have been so disturbed by the recent headlines of police officers being killed just for their career choice.
 They have been villianized to a degree that I don’t remember in my lifetime.
 I will say to begin that there are “bad cops” just like there are bad doctors, bad teachers, bad nurses, bad preachers, and bad elected officials, I know that and you know that.
 There is no profession that I know of where everyone is perfect and corruption might not arise from time to time and person to person.
 Likewise, because they are human and not perfect this side of heaven, there are also “good cops” who have bad days and make bad decisions occasionally.
 I was recently telling a friend of mine that you’d almost have to be a trained lawyer to police in today’s times and not ever mess up.
 You’d also need the patience of Job not to crack under the pressures of provocation and despicable treatment.